KennyLightfoot/hmnp-site/MAIN_BRANCH_STATUS.md

-# Main Branch Status - Service Unification Complete
+# Main Branch Status

-## **🎉 PRODUCTION READY - UNIFIED SERVICE SYSTEM**
+**Last Updated: July 2025**

-The booking system now features a completely unified service structure with 7 standardized services matching the frontend exactly.
-All database issues resolved and system is production-ready.
+Service unification is complete and early AI chat features have been added.
+However, the January 2025 audit identified several unresolved blockers, so the main branch is **not yet production ready**.
+See [OUTSTANDING_ISSUES_CHECKLIST.md](./OUTSTANDING_ISSUES_CHECKLIST.md) for the current list of open items.

 ## **Database Status ✅**